 1. Ammersoyen Castle

 Nobody knows when Ammersoyen Castle was built, but it could have been built as early as the 12th century.
 However, historians have generally agreed that it was built around 1350.
 Surrounded by a beautiful moat, this castle sits gracefully on the water.
-The castle was originally built to serve as a fortress and items from archaeological digs are on display at the castle.
+The castle was originally built to serve as a fortress.
+Also, items from archaeological digs are on display at the castle.
 The castle was heavily bombed during the Second World War and then served as a factory until 1957 when there was a campaign to rebuild it.
 Renovations were completed in 1975.

-🏰Kasteellaan 1, 5324 JR Ammerzoden
+🏰Location: Kasteellaan 1, 5324 JR Ammerzoden

 2. Duurstede Castle

-Duurstede Castle is was built in the medieval era and it has Rapunzelesque look to it, with a beautiful tower to marvel at.
+Duurstede Castle is was built in the medieval era and it has romantic and Rapunzelesque look to it, with a beautiful tower to marvel at.
 However, there isn’t much left of the original, medieval tower.
 In the 1580s the castle fell into disrepair due to neglect and in 1672 the castle fared even worse when the surrounding area was attacked by the French.
 The townspeople used the fallen stones from the castle to rebuild their own, ruined homes.
 The only remaining medieval part of the castle is the Donjon, which has held up well over the centuries.
 The castle is surrounded by beautiful trees, some of which are more than 150 years old.

-🏰Langs de Wal 6, 3961 AB Wijk bij Duurstede
+🏰Location: Langs de Wal 6, 3961 AB Wijk bij Duurstede

 3. De Haar Castle